skypilot-org/skypilot/docs/source/running-jobs/many-jobs.rst

     </details>

-We can launch the job with the following command to check the correctness of the YAML.
+First, launch the job to check it successfully launches and runs correctly:

 .. code-block:: bash